GENE GUIDE

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-• Biological females who have changes in the MED12 gene and are pregnant with a daughter have a 50 percent chance of passing on the gene change and a 50 percent chance of passing on the working copy of the gene.
-If they are pregnant with a son, the child has a 50 percent chance of inheriting the gene change and the syndrome.
+• Biological females who have a variant in the MED12 gene and are pregnant with a daughter have a 50 percent chance of passing on the same genetic variant and a 50 percent chance of passing on the working copy of the gene.

 For a person who has MED12-related syndrome, the risk of having a child who has the syndrome is about 50 percent.